 Justice Reinvestment in Montana

 Signed into law in the spring of 2017 by Governor Steve Bullock, these policies limit the period of incarceration for people sanctioned for low-level violations of the terms of their supervision, prioritize supervision resources for people who are most likely to reoffend, and help counties reduce jail populations.
-By adopting these policies, the state will avert at least $69 million in spending on contract beds and supervision staff and hundreds of millions more that would have been necessary to build new correctional facilities between FY2018 and FY2023.
+By adopting these policies, the state will avert at least $69 million in spending on contract beds and supervision staff and hundreds of millions more that would have been necessary to build new correctional facilities between 2018 and 2023.
 Montana will be able to reinvest those savings in strategies designed to reduce recidivism and increase public safety.

-The legislature appropriated $2.97 million dollars as an up-front reinvestment to develop a pretrial grant program, hire additional supervision officers to conduct presentence investigations, transition the parole board to full-time members, and develop a supportive housing grant program.
+The legislature appropriated $2.97 million as an up-front reinvestment to develop a pretrial grant program, hire additional supervision officers to conduct presentence investigations, transition the parole board to full-time members, and develop a supportive housing grant program.
 The CSG Justice Center provided implementation assistance by offering guidance and training to transition the parole board from a part-time volunteer board to a full-time professional board.
-Additionally, CSG Justice Center staff provided the DOC with guidance and training to incorporate a risk and need assessment into presentence investigations, develop a behavior management system to address incentives and sanctions, and create a program evaluation process.
-As of February 2019, revocations to prison have fallen 18 percent, while the supervision population grew almost 7 percent during the same year, and an increasing number of people are completing supervision successfully.
+Additionally, CSG Justice Center staff provided the DOC with guidance and training to incorporate a risk and need assessment into pre-sentence investigations, develop a behavior management system to address incentives and sanctions, and create a program evaluation process.
+As of February 2019, revocations to prison had fallen 18 percent, while the supervision population grew almost 7 percent during the same year, and an increasing number of people were completing supervision successfully.